JabbaTheMutt/Project-Occupied/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-If you have found a bug, please make an issue.
 If you found a vulnerability, go to https://discord.gg/6aQpp8jyYY and read the channels.